 Generally, you will be faced with one of these two scenarios:

-Depending on your site and the extensions you use, your experience may be one or a combination of the above situations.
+Depending on your site and the extension you use, your experience may be one or a combination of the above situations.

 3. Other customizations